 (…existing texts…)

-The TA field is the address of the STA transmitting the Trigger frame if the Trigger frame is addressed to STAs that belong to a single BSS.
-The TA field is the address of the transmitted BSSID if the Trigger frame is addressed to STAs from at least two different BSSs of the multiple BSSID set.
-The rules for setting of the TA field are defined in 26.5.3.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).
+The TA field is the address of the STA transmitting the Trigger frame if the Trigger frame is addressed to non-AP STAs that belong to a single BSS.
+The TA field is the address of the transmitted BSSID if the Trigger frame is addressed to non-AP STAs from at least two different BSSs of the multiple BSSID set.
+The TA field is the address of the control BSSID if the Trigger frame is addressed to non-AP STAs from at least two different BSSs of the co-hosted BSSID set.(#21157) The rules for setting of the TA field are defined in 26.5.3.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).

 (…existing texts…)